wireseo/tp/docs/UserGuide.md

 * Do note that it takes a load time of around ~5 seconds after entering this command for the changes from Source Academy to be reflected in the GUI.
 * After the students, missions and quests have loaded, take note that the `Telegram` and `Email` fields of the student are placeholder values.
 * This is because Source Academy does not contain these 2 fields of any student.
 Editing the student details will save the updated values.
-* After a TA account has been used to login and fetch the information, logging in with a non-TA account will not change the information displayed as we choose to give you the benefit of doubt of keying in the wrong login details.
+* After a TA account has been used to log in and fetch the information, logging in with a non-TA account will not change the information displayed as we choose to give you the benefit of doubt of keying in the wrong login details.
-* Whenever a TA account is used to login, the information will always be updated to reflect the logged in TA's student, mission and quest information.
+* Whenever a TA account is used to log in, the information will always be updated to reflect the logged in TA's student, mission and quest information.

 #### 6.4.2 Editing Student Information : `-s`